ALLUOS/ALLUOS.github.io/_posts/2021-04-01-evaluation.md

 #### Contexts of Application

-All interviewees reported that they would not use Escapeling as a main teaching tool, but might use it as a supplementary tool.
-They also suggested that it might be a good idea to enable teachers to have access to the data of how the students perform in this game, as teachers will then know in which particular areas students are weaker and so they can address these areas in class.
-But all of them emphasized the entertaining aspect of Escapeling and it should not be used as a formal assessment.
+All interviewees reported that they would not use Escapeling as the main teaching tool but might use it as a supplementary tool.
+They also suggested that it might be a good idea to enable teachers to access the data of how the students perform in this game.
+Teachers would then know in which particular areas students are weaker, so that they can address these areas in class.
+Also, all of them emphasized the entertaining aspect of Escapeling, though it should not be used for formal assessment.

 #### Gamification and visualization